MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-billing-faq.md

 ### How do I license the SQL Server and file server infrastructure required in the prerequisites?

-Licensing for SQL Server and file server infrastructure, required by the Azure App Service resource provider, is covered in the Azure App Service on Azure Stack Hub [Before you get started](azure-stack-app-service-before-you-get-started.md#licensing-concerns-for-required-file-server-and-sql-server) article.
+Licensing for SQL Server and file server infrastructure, required by the Azure App Service resource provider, is covered here: [Prerequisites for deploying App Service on Azure Stack Hub](azure-stack-app-service-before-you-get-started.md#licensing-concerns-for-required-file-server-and-sql-server).

-### The Usage FAQ lists the tenant meters but not the prices for those meters.
+### The usage FAQ lists the tenant meters but not the prices for those meters.
 Where can I find them?

 As a cloud operator, you're free to apply your own pricing model to your customers.
 The usage service provides the usage metering.
 You can then use the meter quantity to charge your customers based on the pricing model you determine.
 The ability to set pricing enables operators to differentiate from other Azure Stack Hub operators.